ruipliu/chairvise/scoping.md

 ### Chair Blog

+save for the next time, leave for people

 Time expectation: 3 weeks (less time if together with 'Publication Hub')

 give a space for chairs to discuss system bugs and visualizations